-Dog Training 101: How to Make the Most out of it!
+Dog Training 101: How To Make the Most Out of It!

-Life can be very busy for lots of us pet owners, so the trick to master your dog training sessions is to actually integrate them in your day-to-day life and to keep it simple.
+Life can be very busy for lots of us pet parents, so a good starting point to master your dog training techniques is to actually integrate them into your day-to-day life and keep it simple.

 Keep it short and light

 Keeping the sessions short will help keep your pooch enthusiastic for future training sessions, and it also helps you out with actually finding the time for them.

 You have the chance to train your dog every time you engage with him, even if it's just by having him practice "sit" before you let him go outside.

 Use food wisely, learn to reward